About Chongoni Rock Art Area

 Best Time to Visit

-To make the most of your visit to Chongoni Rock Art Area, it is important to consider the best time to experience this remarkable destination.
-The ideal time to visit is during the dry season, which typically runs from May to October.
-During this period, the weather is more predictable, with lower chances of rainfall and clear skies, allowing for better visibility and exploration of the rock art sites.
+The ideal time to explore Chongoni Rock Art Area is during the dry season, from May to October.
+During these months, the weather is more predictable, with minimal rainfall and clear skies, making it easier to navigate and appreciate the rock art sites.

 How to Get There